nickcheek/USPSLookup/README.md

 ```

 ## Usage
-If you're not using laravel, you can call the lookup with your username instead of using the .env file.
+If you're not using laravel, you can set the USPS username instead of using the .env file.

 ``` php
 $lookup = new \Nickcheek\USPSLookup\USPSLookup('XXXXXXXXX');